mainsail-crew/docs/docs/crowsnest/faq/backends.md

 To use this backend, set `mode: spyglass` in your `crowsnest.conf`.

+!!! warning "Potential crash if resolution too high"
+    The Raspberry Pi has a limited hardware video encoder, which causes a special limitation in Spyglass:

+    Any resolution higher than `1920x1080` can lead to a crash of Spyglass.
+The optimal resolution of `1640x1232` for a Picamera v2 is fine.
+A resolution of `2000x1200` would lead to a crash.

+    Therefore `1920x1080` should be the highest resolution you choose for a `16:9` sensor, e.g. Picamera v3, and `1640x1232` for a `4:3` sensor, e.g. Picamera v1 & v2.

+!!! note
+    If you want to use the full resolution for your camera sensor with Spyglass set `custom_flags: -sw` in your `crowsnest.conf`.
+This will allow to use the full resolution of your sensor at the cost of CPU performance, and it will disable WebRTC.

 ## Which backend should I choose?
 This flowchart outlines our recommendations for most users.